 We are happy to share our knowledge and skills to assist you and your organization in this process.
-We are open for lectures, panel discussions, research, commissioned writings, podcast interviews on topics ranging from abuse of power to gender-based violence in the arts.
+We are open for lectures, panel discussions, research, commissioned writings, podcast interviews on topics ranging from abuse of power to gender-based violence in the arts and design fields.

-Check our Agenda page for upcoming events and register to our newsletter to stay informed.
+Check our Agenda for upcoming events and register to our newsletter (below) to stay informed!

 Lectures & Advices

-Past lectures, conferences & collaborations with: Academy of Fine Arts Leipzig, HFF Munich, St. Joost School of Art & Design, Podcast interviews with NRC Handelsblad, Rawradical.com & artgenève, Futuress.org, Kunstenbond, Platform BK, among others.
+Past lectures, conferences & collaborations with: Academy of Fine Arts Leipzig, HFF Munich, St. Joost School of Art & Design, Podcast interviews with NRC Handelsblad, Rawradical.com & artgenève, Futuress.org, Kunstenbond, Platform BK, Theater a/d Rijn, among others.

 Trainings & Workshops